ravikirankrishnaprasad/multi-agent-hallucination-detection-and-correction/README.md

 * evidence-guided response correction
 * modular experiment orchestration

-The goal is to improve **factual reliability of LLM-generated responses** using lightweight verification strategies.
+The goal is to improve the **factual reliability of LLM-generated responses** using lightweight verification strategies.

 ---
-## System Architecture
+# System Architecture

 ![System Architecture](docs/Architecture.png)

+The framework follows a modular architecture where retrieval, verification, and correction components collaborate to identify and mitigate hallucinated responses.

 ---
-## System Workflow
+# System Workflow

 ![System Workflow](docs/SequenceDiagram.png)

+The workflow illustrates how the system processes responses through multiple stages including retrieval-based evidence grounding, verification, and correction.

 ---
 # Datasets

 The system is evaluated using two publicly available hallucination benchmarks:

-• **MedHallu** – medical hallucination detection benchmark
+* **MedHallu** – medical hallucination detection benchmark

-• **TruthfulQA** – adversarial truthfulness evaluation dataset
+* **TruthfulQA** – adversarial truthfulness evaluation dataset

 Due to licensing and dataset size constraints, the raw datasets are **not included in this repository**.

 Users must download the datasets separately and place them in:
 ```
 data/raw/
 ```
 ---
 # Project Structure
 ```
-scripts/        Pipeline scripts for preprocessing, verification, correction, and experiments
+scripts/        Core pipeline scripts
 data/
-   raw/         Raw dataset files (not included)
+   raw/         Raw datasets (not included)
-   processed/   Cleaned datasets used in experiments
+   processed/   Cleaned datasets used for experiments

-indices/        TF-IDF retrieval indices (excluded from version control)
+indices/        TF-IDF retrieval index files (excluded from version control)

-results/        Experiment outputs, summary metrics, and figures
+results/
+   figures/     Generated plots used in the dissertation
+   *.json       Experiment metrics
+   *.csv        Summary results

+docs/           Architecture and sequence diagrams

+requirements.txt
+README.md
 ```
 ---
 # Experimental Pipeline

 The system is implemented as a **multi-stage experimental pipeline**.